fiblan/webcam-virtual-background/README.md

 ## tensorflow module
 If you get "The N-API version of this Node instance is 1.
 This module supports N-API version(s)" read #3 (ianni67)

+If you get "node core dumps with illegal instruction" read #2

 thanks to :
 * [Benjamin Elder](https://elder.dev/posts/open-source-virtual-background/),
 * [fangfufu](https://github.com/fangfufu)